-- 1 Scarcity - The problem of unlimited wants and finite resources. - The distinction between renewable and non-renewable resources. - 2 Production possibility frontiers - The use of production possibility frontiers to depict opportunity cost, economic growth and the efficient allocation of resources. - The use of marginal analysis in depicting opportunity cost. - The distinction between movements along and shifts in production possibility frontiers, and their possible causes. - 3 Specialisation, the division of labour and the role of money - The advantages and disadvantages of specialisation and the division of labour in organising production. - The functions of money, e.g. medium of exchange, measure and store of value, method of deferred payment. - 4 Free market and mixed economies - The advantages and disadvantages of a free market economy and why there are mixed economies. - The role of the state in a mixed economy. - 5 Positive and normative economics - The distinction between objective statements and value judgements on economic issues. - The role of value judgements in influencing economic decision making and policy.
+- 1 Scarcity - The problem of unlimited wants and finite resources. - The distinction between renewable and non-renewable resources. - 2 Production possibility frontiers money

+- The use of production possibility frontiers to depict opportunity cost, economic growth and the efficient allocation of resources. - The use of marginal analysis in depicting opportunity cost. - The distinction between movements along and shifts in production possibility frontiers, and their possible causes. - 3 Specialisation, the division of labour in organising production. and the role of - The functions of money, e.g. medium of exchange, measure and store of value, method of deferred payment. - 4 Free market and mixed economiesThe advantages and disadvantages of a free market economy and why there are mixed economies. - The role of the state in a mixed economy. - 5 Positive and normative economics The distinction between objective statements and value judgements on economic issues.
+The role of value judgements in influencing economic decision making and policy.